LLRCMS/LLRHiggsTauTau/NtupleProducer/README.txt

 	This module creates AF/OS and AF/SS pairs, runs the SVfit on the pairs and store the useful variables in a TNtuple The stored variables are set in plugins/HTauTauNtupleMaker.cc

-Instruction to get and run the package: git clone https://github.com/LLRCMS/LLRHiggsTauTau.git (cd LLRHiggsTauTau; git checkout master)
+Instruction to get and run the package (under CMSSW_7_2_0):

+git cms-addpkg PhysicsTools/PatAlgos

+git-cms-merge-topic -u cms-met:72X-MVANoPUMet-20140718

+git clone https://github.com/LLRCMS/LLRHiggsTauTau.git
+(cd LLRHiggsTauTau; git checkout master)